g4bri-3l3/cryptomator-vault-sync-utility/README.md

   Linux, Android, iOS).

-This tool is built around that model: Cryptomator does the encryption, and Cloud Vault Sync handles moving the encrypted vault to and from your storage.
+This tool is built around that model: Cryptomator does the encryption, and Vault Sync handles moving the encrypted vault to and from your storage.

 ---